 Canada is vast.
 Truly enormous; I have had four-figure days when I’ve been driving for twelve hours and more, so comfort is more important than performance, resilience more of a factor than handling – and in these regards the pickup is peerless.
 It’s true that an SUV would have been faster and quieter and more refined but a pickup encourages a slower pace – and we all remember the fable of the tortoise and hare, don’t we?

-So, I ambled along for hour after hour, window open, stereo on, and my seat cranked back an extra inch or so.
-Thus positioned, I could mosey along almost indefinitely: the F150’s huge 98-litre fuel tank gives it a range of up to 1,500kms with a light right foot, aka much further than I could comfortably drive in a day.
-So, stops are limited to a snatched loo break or photo opportunity rather than a desperate search for fuel – which is fortunate, as petrol stations are few and far between in the Yukon Territory.
+So, I meandered along for hour after hour, window open, stereo on, and my seat cranked back an extra inch or so.
+Thus positioned, I could mosey along almost indefinitely: the F-150’s huge 98-litre fuel tank gives it a range of more than 900 miles with a light right foot, aka much further than I could comfortably drive in a day.
+So, stops are limited to a snatched loo break or photo opportunity rather than a desperate search for fuel – which is fortunate, as petrol stations are few and far between in Yukon Territory.

 There’s room to sleep in the rear bed too, should your exploration lead you to the perfect wild-camping spot – after you’ve cleared it of your mountain bikes, camping gear, firewood supply, and all the other small things that make backwoods life tolerable.
 Try fitting that little lot in your seven-seat SUV or using the back of it as an impromptu viewing platform or elevated photographic stand.

 Driving a pickup slows you down too, which is a huge benefit when the roads are as rough as this.
 My F-150’s live rear axle also gave me much less grip than a more sophisticated set-up would have done, so slides happen at slower speeds, giving you more time to sort yourself out.
 Or to hoon in a cloud of dust, obviously.